-COSMIC-HF.
 In March 2013, we announced the initiation of dosing of patients in COSMIC-HF (Chronic Oral Study of Myosin Activation to Increase Contractility in Heart Failure).
 COSMIC-HF is a Phase II, double-blind, randomized, placebo-controlled, multicenter, dose escalation study designed to evaluate several modified-release oral formulations of omecamtiv mecarbil in patients with heart failure and left ventricular systolic dysfunction.
 COSMIC-HF is being conducted by Amgen in collaboration with Cytokinetics.
-The primary objectives of this trial are to select an oral modified release formulation and doses of omecamtiv mecarbil for chronic twice-daily dosing in patients with heart failure and left ventricular systolic dysfunction and to characterize its pharmacokinetics after 12 weeks of treatment.
-The secondary objective is to evaluate the safety and tolerability of oral omecamtiv mecarbil.
-In addition, we will have an opportunity to evaluate the potential for sustained pharmacodynamic effects and their relationship to the pharmacokinetics of this drug candidate.
-During the third quarter of 2013, the second cohort of the dose escalation phase of COSMIC-HF completed enrollment.
-We and Amgen recently reviewed results from COSMIC-HF and selected an oral formulation of omecamtiv mecarbil for evaluation in the planned expansion phase of the trial.
-We and Amgen are discussing an amendment to the COSMIC-HF protocol prior to initiating enrollment in the expansion phase.
+Cytokinetics and Amgen reviewed results from the dose escalation phase of COSMIC-HF and selected an oral formulation of omecamtiv mecarbil for evaluation in the planned expansion phase of the trial.